xmy0010/learngit/readme.txt

 Today we learn about branchs.

-This change is on the branch 'xmy0010'->'dev'
+This change is on the branch 'xmy0010'->'dev', I have to say pre operation is on'xmy0010', I made a mistake.